jmcnamara/pytest_c_testrunner/Readme.md

 ## Using `pytest` as a testrunner for C unit test files

-This is an simple explanation of how to use [`pytest`](http://pytest.org/latest/index.html) as a testrunner for C unit tests with a working example.
+This is an simple tutorial on how to use [`pytest`](http://pytest.org/latest/index.html) as a testrunner for C unit tests

+It includes documentation and working examples.

 ![image](https://raw.github.com/jmcnamara/pytest_c_testrunner/master/docs/source/_images/output.png)

-The `pytest` module collects the C unit test files, executes them, captures the output and displays it.
+The `pytest` module is used to collect the C unit test files, execute them, capture the output and displays it.

     $ sudo pip install pytest